Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ##### DELETE /sink/{name} API

 Deletes a sink.
-Warning: All connected applications must be removed first.
+Warning: Remove all linked applications prior to deleting a sink.

 ###### URL